Legionella inspections and access to your home

 Who is most at risk of catching it?

-Older adults, the very young, smokers and those with chest or lung problems or weak immune systems.
-If you are undergoing treatment that weakens your immune system (like chemotherapy) or suffer an autoimmune disorder you must take extra care.
+If you’re undergoing treatment that weakens your immune system (like chemotherapy) or suffer an autoimmune disorder you must take extra care.
 If in doubt, consult your GP.

 What are the symptoms?

-It’s like flu, with symptoms including high temperature, headache, muscle pains, fever, chill, coughing, shortness of breath and chest pains.
+It’s like flu, with symptoms including high temperature, headache, muscle pains, fever, chills, coughing, shortness of breath and chest pains.